masnes/financial_calculators/README.md

 * 15 years of contribution
 * and 30 years till retirement

-While showing how much your money multiplies by at 4 periods over the time you invest
+While showing how much your money multiplies by if you invest it at (4) different periods in time over your 15 years of contribution.

 ```bash
 $ python interest.py -s 50000 -o 1.07 -c 10000 -n 15 -r 30 -m 4